Chapter One: Gameplay

 studs, or the height of three construction bricks.
 It's not important

-whether or not your conversion is exact, as long as everyone's using
+whether or not the conversion is exact, as long as everyone's using

 the same system.